Regulus343/Formation/readme.md

 	echo Form::field('user.email');

-The field container element can be changed from a div to another HTML element and the "field" class can be changed as well in `config.php`.
+The field container element can be changed from a div to another HTML element and the "form-group" class can be changed as well in `config.php`.

 **Using field macro for a drop-down select box:**